openpnp/openpnp/User-Manual.md

 OpenPnP makes extensive use of tooltips for it's help system.
 You can hover over most buttons to get a tooltip that explains what the button does.
 The tooltip will appear in a small yellow box.

 ![screen shot 2018-07-24 at 8 36 53 pm](https://user-images.githubusercontent.com/1182323/43174752-64e50524-8f81-11e8-8715-70bfdd965fe6.png)

+# Recommended Workflow

+The recommended workflow for assembling boards (AKA running a job) is as follows:
+1. For any new boards, create new definitions for them on the Boards tab.
+2. If the board PCBs have been fabricated as a panel, create a new definition for the panel on the Panels tab.
+3. Setup the job definition on the Job tab.
+4. Run the job.

 # Job Setup